curriculr/curriculr.github.io/_docs/configuration.md

     en: English
 {% endhighlight %}

 Lists all the locales supported by the site.
-Any new locale must be added to this list.
+Any new locale must be added to this list to be recognized.

+### Available themes
+{% highlight yaml %}
+available_themes:
+  bootstrap:
+    parent:
+    about: The default theme; based on Bootstrap 3.
+{% endhighlight %}

 {% highlight yaml %}
   default_account: main